Paperback | $58.00 Short | £30.95 | ISBN: 9780262526715 | 480 pp. | 6 x 9 in | 31 b&w illus., 98 figures, 26 tables| September 2014

-The authors first discuss prerequisite concepts and tools from basic game theory, industrial organization, and real options analysis, bringing important materials and ideas together into a unified framework.
-They then present the new approach in discrete time and later in continuous time, beginning with the building blocks of the basic ideas and tools and culminating in richer theoretical analyses.
+The authors first discuss prerequisite concepts and tools from basic game theory, industrial organization, and real options analysis, and then present the new approach in discrete time and later in continuous time.
 Their presentation of continuous-time option games is the first systematic coverage of the topic and fills a significant gap in the existing literature.

 About the Authors

 "The last two decades have brought a trickle of research that addresses some aspect of the dilemma between flexibility and strategic commitment.
-Benot Chevalier-Roignant and Lenos Trigeorgis synthesize and consolidate much of this literature and skillfully extend it.
+Beno?t Chevalier-Roignant and Lenos Trigeorgis synthesize and consolidate much of this literature and skillfully extend it.
 With its excellent exposition and focus on applications to industrial organization and business, this book can serve generations of researchers as a hypermarket for one-stop intellectual shopping."—Avinash Dixit, John S. F. Sherrerd ′52 University Professor of Economics Emeritus, Princeton University